 The fiscal effect of this measure would depend on a number of factors.
-For example, the Governor and the Legislature would decide on the size of the CBP, which would then affect the measure's annual costs and savings.
+For example, the measure does not provide for a given level of funding or size of operations for the CBP.
+Consequently, the Governor and the Legislature would have to make these decisions annually.
 In addition, the agreement with the federal government would determine the CBP's duties and activities.
 A number of other factors would also affect the measure's costs and savings-such as how CBP is deployed, CBP's approach to law enforcement activities, and CBP's effectiveness in arresting undocumented persons and deterring others from entering the state.